Family’s or Families: What’s the Difference and Use Them Correctly?

 Use family’s when something belongs to a single family, and families when talking about multiple families.

-Meaning and Definition of Each Word
+Meaning and Definition of Family’s or Families

 1. Family’s